-There are three introductory posts for this site.
+There are a few introductory posts for this site.
 Please take the time to read each of them:

 - This Introduction Post

 - Brief Story of Laymans Fellowship

-I do not believe I have a perfect view of the topics on this site.
+I do not believe I have a perfect view of the topics related to leadership, authority, submission and obedience.
 I am not writing my view down for others to understand my point of view and suddenly agree with me.
 What I am doing is writing down what I have understood so far with an understanding that I have not “arrived”.
 I am still looking through the fog and cannot see with full clarity.
 It is not my goal to reach 100% clarity of sight.
 It is my goal to learn, apply -> share, apply -> be corrected, apply -> and press forward with the Lord Jesus Christ in my life according to what the good works He has prepared for me in advance.

 I do believe I have some significant insights that have been shaped by my walk with the Lord (as led by the Holy Spirit) and through reading and study of the Word of God.

 I also believe that some of what is taught and practiced in today’s churches is somewhere between slightly off to significantly off.

 Note: I always assume that NO ONE will get it fully right, so I would never say “somewhere between significantly off to on track”.